-MUHEC will coordinate the partners in creating sample training content in the field of 'Internationalisation at Home'.
-The sample topics will be developed during the Train the Trainers workshop held in London, as well as the online training session on SCATE.
-These activities will be supported by Oracle TES as a sub-contracting partner identified at the proposal stage after confirmation and agreement of the supplier by the INTERBA consortium.
+MUHEC coordinated the partners in creating sample training content in the field of 'Internationalisation at Home'.
+The sample topics were developed during the Train the Trainers workshop held in London, as well as the online training session on SCATE.
+These activities were reviewed by Oracle TES as a sub-contracting partner identified at the proposal stage after confirmation and agreement of the supplier by the INTERBA consortium.
 The topics covered in this training sample will include (but not limited to) the following: